 Due to continued impacts of the COVID-19 Pandemic, the City will not be holding a neighborhood meeting for this project.
 Staff is available to take comments, answer questions, and conduct individual property site visits for this project.

 Any questions regarding this project can be referred to Jessica Kahn, City Engineer, at email@example.com.

 City-Wide Pavement Management Program

-In January 2017 the City received the Pavement Management Budget Options Report which led, through discussion with the City Council, to the adoption of a Fiscal Year 2017-2018 Pavement Management Program (PMP) budget of $845,000 and a five-year PMP financing plan to raise the overall condition of the City’s roadway pavement from “fair” to “good.”
+In January 2020 the City received the Pavement Management Budget Options Report and adopted a five-year PMP financing plan to raise the overall condition of the City’s roadway pavement from “fair” to “good.”

 The City uses StreetSaver®, a Pavement Management Software, to monitor pavement conditions, help prioritize streets requiring resurfacing, and estimate costs of treatments and rehabilitation.
 StreetSaver® uses Pavement Condition Index (PCI) to classify roads based on their condition.
 The PCI scale rate all streets from 0 to 100 (poor to excellent condition), depending on severity of pavement distress.
 Currently the City of Monte Sereno’s PCI average is 93, which is considered fair.
 PCI values are one of the many factors used by StreetSaver® to help identify the appropriate resurfacing treatment for a given road.